Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 16:57

 Okay.
-So, maybe there is in Parliament house [phonetic] there and it’s got a lot of sets.
-And another one even added I just got a lot of sets.
-And yeah, it seems unachievable for people with disability and list narrow [phonetic 17:18] they’re old sized and disabled parking, I’m only parking for minutes, but those people have done in the access [phonetic 17:30].
+So, maybe there is a Parliament house there and it’s got a lot of sets.
+And I know the one here in Adelaide has a lot of sets.
+And yeah, it seems unachievable for people with disability and list narrow.
+They’re old sized and disabled parking, I’m only parking for five minutes, but those people have done in the access.
 They’ve gotten the access for a reason.
 By the way, the best thing I reckon, could be done is and every parliamentarian has a day in the life of a wheelchair or a disabled person or a blind person.

 Chantelle Ellem 19:53